-It’s understandably upsetting to think of young chicks being killed.
-It raises an ethical issue and, if not carried out humanely, can be a welfare issue too.
+It’s understandably very upsetting to think of young chicks being killed.
+It raises an ethical issue and, if not carried out humanely, can be a welfare issue too

-We understand that the majority - if not all - male chicks in Britain are currently killed using inert gas but maceration is also allowed.
+We understand that the majority - if not all - of male laying hen chicks in Britain, that are an unwanted result of egg production, are currently killed using inert gas*.
+However, maceration is also allowed**.

 We are pleased that research is being carried out to look at ways of sexing chicks at an early stage - whilst still in the egg - to prevent the need to kill live male chicks.